|Nutritional Guidelines (per serving)|

 Oatmeal bread is a wonderful way to add nutrition and texture to morning toast, a favorite sandwich, or an accompaniment to a hearty soup.
-This oatmeal bread is made with just 1/2 cup of whole wheat flour, which boosts the fiber content while giving the bread a little heartiness.
+In addition to all-purpose flour, this oatmeal bread is made with just 1/2 cup of whole wheat flour and a rolled oats, which boost the fiber content while giving the bread a little heartiness.
 The all-purpose flour allows it to rise in a normal way, but still preserves the nuttiness and golden tan color.
 You can also make this as a whole grain loaf if you prefer.

 - 1/2 cup oatmeal